SebiAi/custom-nothing-glyph-tools/README.md

 > **:warning: Attention**

-If see this message in the output:
+If you see this message in the output:
 ```
 INFO: Auto detected Phone (1) and Phone (2) compatibility mode.
 INFO: If you intended to use the Glyphs 1-5 on the Nothing Phone (2) use the '--disableCompatibility' parameter.
 More info with '--help' or in the README.